 Are you planning a trip to Florence?
-Sure, you can’t miss Michelangelo’s David, the Ponte Vecchio, Italian food and gelato, and the galleries of Renaissance Art, but you also cannot miss the best views of Florence.
-No trip to Florence would be complete without a climb up the Duomo or a view from Piazzale Michelangelo.
+Sure, you can’t miss Michelangelo’s David, the amazing Uffizi Gallery, a stroll across Ponte Vecchio, and a visit to the Florence Duomo, but you also cannot miss the best views of Florence.

 Where to Get the Best Views of Florence